On January 3, the OAuth flow did exactly what it was supposed to do.

-The investigation proceeded along predictable lines.
-Headers, naturally, were the first place to look.
-Anthropic’s OAuth requires a particular set of beta flags:
+Headers were the first suspect.
+Anthropic’s OAuth path requires a particular set of beta flags:

 const OAUTH_BETAS = [